World Telecommunication and Information Society Day – May 17

 In March 2006 the General Assembly adopted a resolution (A/RES/60/252) stipulating that World Information Society Day shall be celebrated every year on 17 May.
 In November 2006 in ITU Plenipotentiary Conference it was decided to celebrate both the days on May 17 as World Telecommunication and Information Society Day.

-The theme for 2020 is “Connect 2030: ICTs for the Sustainable Development Goals (SDGs)“.
+The theme for 2021 is “Accelerating Digital Transformation in challenging times“.
 This theme highlights the ICT advances for the transition to smart and sustainable development.
 It will focus on specific ICT-enabled solutions and emerging trends for fostering economic, environmental, and social sustainability.

 With just 10 years to go, UN Secretary-General António Guterres launched a ‘Decade of Action’ last January to deliver the Sustainable Development Goals (SDGs) by 2030.
 In the months since the coronavirus disease (COVID-19) pandemic has highlighted the fundamental importance of ICTs to economies and societies everywhere, showing the world that nobody is safe until we are all safe – and that we will not be able to use the full potential of ICTs until we are all connected.
 Stimulating reflection and exchanges of ideas on the theme adopted by the Council debating the various aspects of the theme with all partners in society formulating a report reflecting national discussions on the issues underlying the theme, to be fed back to ITU and the rest of its membership.